 Salerno is one of many UW Medicine providers who sit on a maternal mortality review panel for Washington state.
 The panel convenes each year to review statewide incidences of maternal death and make recommendations for preventing future deaths.

 At UW Medicine hospitals, providers regularly review cases where patients had complications.
 Nurses follow protocols for emergency care that conform to national guidelines.
-Doctors hold training sessions and do drills of what might happen in an actual emergency.
+Doctors hold training sessions and do drills about what might happen in an emergency.
 The hospitals follow the lead of the California Maternal Quality Care Collaborative, an organization that has helped California dramatically reduce maternal death in a short amount of time and serves as an example of success.

 “The majority of maternal deaths are preventable.
 We are aware of what the most common causes of maternal mortality are, and all hospitals should work toward early recognition of these complications that can lead to death,” Salerno says.

-What future moms should know
+What future parents should know

 “If they have symptoms, they should call their doctor about them or seek emergency care if it’s something serious.
 If they think it’s an emergency, maybe it is,” she says.